-Multicast sourceschannel owners shall monitor MCAP advertisements in order to detect overlapped channel mappings.
-When an overlapped channel mapping is detected, the owner of the largest channel number with the largest phy ID is not required to take any action.
-The owners of all smaller channel number(s) mapped to the same group address shall invalidate their own (overlapped) channel mapping(s) as soon as possible by transmitting an MCAP advertisement message with the expiration time no more than ten seconds in the future.
-Once the The owner(s) with smaller physical ID's shall cease transmission of MCAP advertisements for the overlapped channel number.
+Multicast channel owners shall monitor MCAP advertisements in order to detect overlapped channel mappings.
+When an overlapped channel mapping is detected, the owner with the largest phy_ID is not required to take any action.
+The owner(s) with smaller physical ID's shall cease transmission of MCAP advertisements for the overlapped channel number.

 As soon as these channel mapping(s) are no longer valid, their owners shall deallocate any unused channel numbers as described in 10.7 below.